ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 Do you see the problem here?
 When we use the `card_count` we're making a new SQL query on the database.
 But wait, there are two `card_count` references in this line.
 One for print the result, and another to properly print the "card" word using plural or no, depending of the total of cards.
 Now, imagine this in a big system.
 Are prepared to solve all this unwanted issues?
 Are you prepared to solve all these bottlenecks?

-Another fun fact: I told the prompt to install the pytest dependency, so should the AI create some tests too?
+Another fun fact: I told the prompt to install the pytest dependency, so the AI should create some tests too, right?
 Unfortunately, no tests were created.
 Maybe I should make this request explicit.

 ## Normal coding or just vibe coding?